cyberninja13/SOC/README.md

 ## False-Negative
 if the device has not generated any alert and the intrusion has actually happened, this is the case of a false negative.

+## Runbook
+A run book in SOC is a set of conditional procedures that are used to automatically perform actions, including data enrichment, threat containment, and notification as part of the incident response or security operations process.

 ## Cyber-Kill-Chain
 The cyber kill chain is a series of steps that trace stages of a cyberattack from the early reconnaissance stages to the exfiltration of data.